supernnova/SuperNNova/docs/installation/FAQ.rst

 - **Why use SuperNNova?**

 First, it is open source, so you can modify it for your science goal or just see for yourself what is the "blackbox".
 Second, we have pretty good performance.
-Third, we also provide Bayesian interpretations of RNN which allow better uncertainty handling, which is useful for cosmological analyses.
+Third, we also provide Bayesian interpretations of RNN which allow better uncertainty handling, which is useful for cosmological or any statistical analyses.

 - **Can I use SuperNNova for my classification problem?**